tripack45/tripack45.github.io/source/about/index.md

 Hi, welcome to Patricium.
 You have reached the personal blog of Yue Yao (姚越).
 I hope you will enjoy the posts.
 For my CV/Resume please refer to the "Resume" menu.
 Do please treat this page as an open dissussions/comment page.
 You can leave a message here for me.

 I name this place Patricium.
 It's made up from my English name Patrick and the [Latin suffix "ium"](http://www.dictionary.com/browse/-ium), which basically means "a place".
+The subtitle for this site reads "He has three chairs.".
+In taking the course VR253, one of the assigned readers, Sherry Turkle, introduced me to a concept called "the virtuous circle".
+The concept derives from the quote

+{% blockquote Henry David Thoreau %}
+I had three chairs in my house: one for solitude, two for friendship, three for society.
+{% endblockquote %}

+It emphasizes the importance of converstaions.
+One must have conversation first with himself, then with a friend, and bring that conversation to the society.
+This place, I hope, would become a place where I will be able to have a conversation.
+I always KNOW that words have power.
+It resonates with human minds and ignites passion, anger, curiosity, hatred, love, compassion...
+In this particular era, I feel a conversation encompasses special power.

 For a very long time I have tried to write something.
 I am no good writer, to be honest.
 I lead a simple and somewhat tedious life so I don't have much to blog about.
 But I will try to keep updating this blog around 1 post per week.
 I hope I can keep you all entertained.
 Posts will be written in English.
 Some posts are written in Chinese, which is my native tongue, mainly because they are about specific people/events around me.